DanielPortillo26/Exam_PRO1001/README.md

 Designed with a mobile-first approach and refined to match the project's Figma prototype as close as possible but given my own tweaks, both for lack of time, and as some sort of testing new things.

 ## 🛠️ How to Run It
 Open `index.html` in a web browser.
 Etc..
 Add more info here later - 01.06.2025

 ## 🧑‍💻 Author
 Daniel Portillo

-## 📄 Project Brief

-You have two options for your Project Assignment:

-Sustainable Food Delivery Webshop

-A sustainable food delivery service in Norway connects customers with fresh products from local farms.
-Customers can browse and order groceries online, with deliveries made directly to their homes from partner farms.
-The service emphasises sustainability and supporting local agriculture.
-Now, the company wants to enhance their online presence with a new webshop that highlights their commitment to sustainability while making the ordering process easy and intuitive for customers.

-We have created a design of the solution and your task is to implement the design.
-To download the specification and assets (images) for the project go to this link at this link .
-Inside you will find a pdf with the specification and a folder containing the Images for the project.
-Here you can also get your copy of the Figma file.

-    A main page that showcases the service and some products A product listing page for an overview of available products A contact us form users can get in touch Integration of a map (via an API) displaying the locations of partner farms An AI-powered chatbot for customer service that answers questions about the service and the partner farms

-    Task: Create an interactive website for the webshop.
-You must implement the design provided in Figma, focusing on responsiveness, accessibility, and performance.

 ## 🚀 Features
 - Mobile-first responsive design with desktop support